Unboxing the Mackie Big Knob Studio Audio Interface

-This post contains affiliate links – Read affiliate disclaimer.
+This post contains affiliate links – Read affiliate disclaimer

 In this article, I also want to share why the Mackie Big Knob Studio has been the best audio interface for FL Studio for me over all my years of making beats.